 Benzodiazepines and Z-Drugs

-The Eston Surgery Benzodiazepine and Z-Drug Policy Adoption
+The Eston Surgery Benzodiazepine and Z-Drug, High strength opiates Policy Adoption

 The Eston surgery is working to help people reduce the number of unnecessary drugs they may be taking and to improve their quality of life.

-We are offering a withdrawal service for those who are currently taking long term prescription tranquillisers, such as Diazepam, Temazepam, Zopiclone, Zolpidem and Cholordiazepoxide - known as Benzodiazepines (Benzos) and Z-drugs.
+We are offering a withdrawal service for those who are currently taking long term prescription tranquillisers, such as Diazepam, Temazepam, Zopiclone, Zolpidem and Cholordiazepoxide - known as Benzodiazepines (Benzos) and Z-drugs or high strength dependent opiates.

 Known as Benzodiazepines and Z-drugs, the benefits for the majority of patients are only in the short term, and the drugs are actually only licensed for 2 weeks of use.
 The benefits rapidly reduce and side effects and dependency can affect the quality of patients’ lives.